TG9541/stm8ef-modbus/README.md

 ## Installation

+You can either use the binary release or build your own binary.
 This project uses the STM8 eForth "Modular Build" feature: `make depend` fetches the STM8 eForth release defined in the `Makefile`.

 On a Linux system common dependencies are e.g. GAWK, MAKE and Python.
 SDCC needs to be installed.
-It's also possible to use `tg9541/docker-sdcc` in a Docker container (refer to `.travis.yml` for details).
+It's also possible to use `tg9541/docker-sdcc` in a Docker container (see details in the GitHub [build workflow](https://github.com/TG9541/stm8ef-modbus/blob/master/.github/workflows/build.yml) or refer to the [Installation Instructions](https://github.com/TG9541/stm8ef-modbus/wiki/HowTo#installation) in the STM8EF-MODBUS Wiki).

 The [Getting Started](https://github.com/TG9541/stm8ef/wiki/Breakout-Boards#getting-started) section in the STM8 eForth Wiki provides an introduction to flashing STM8 eForth to a target µC.

-Please refer to the [Installation Instructions](https://github.com/TG9541/stm8ef-modbus/wiki/HowTo#installation) in the STM8EF-MODBUS Wiki for build instructions.

 ## Console